 - Sending intake forms to be completed online

-- Automatically generating invoices and allowing clients to pay online
+- Automatically generate invoices and allow clients to pay online

 - Emailing clients about your availability for the upcoming week